prody/ProDy/doc/examples/dynamics/pca/index.rst

 PCA examples
 *******************************************************************************

-ProDy can be used to perform principal component analysis of:
+ProDy can be used to perform principal component analysis for:

   * X-ray structures
   * NMR models
   * Mixed datasets
+  * Multimeric proteins
   * MD snapshots

 X-ray structures
 ===============================================================================

 X-ray structures of the same protein usually do not contain uniform data.
-That is termini or loop residues are missing non-uniformly among X-ray structures.
-This situation hardens construction of a covariance matrix for PC analysis.
+For example, termini or loop residues are can be unevenly represented in the X-ray structures, which may make it difficult to construct the covariance matrix for PC analysis.

-ProDy implements flexible classes that enable a forgiving analysis of an X-ray structure dataset.
-That is, despite missing residues in some structures most of a protein can be analyzed.
-An example is provided for p38 MAP kinase. p38 MAP kinase structures were studied in [AB09]_ and [AB11]_.
-The following example will reproduce the results presented in [AB09]_.
+To address the above, we implemented flexible classes in ProDy that facilitate the analysis of heterogeneous structural datasets.
+An example is provided for p38 MAP kinase.
+The p38 MAP kinase structures were studied in [AB09]_ and [AB11]_.
+The following example reproduces the results presented in [AB09]_.

 .. toctree::
    :maxdepth: 2